There are two ways to book more speaking engagements:

 Become an In-Demand Speaker

 You only need 5 to 10 people at your seminar/events to get started.
-The key is to have a feedback form at your event and include asking to what groups or companies that they could recommend you.
+The key is to have a feedback form at your event and include asking to what groups or companies that they could recommend you to speak.
 By hosting your own events for several months, you’ll build your name and reputation.
 This has worked very well for me where I still get asked to speak and am known for my expertise.
 This can work for you too.

 Other ways to get booked and become known are to blog regularly and post your blog in groups on Facebook and LinkedIn.
 Be sure to always follow the rules when you post in groups.
 Posting your blog articles in groups establishes your credibility and expertise.
 I have used this technique very successfully.
 Both hosting my own events and posting my blog in groups have led to paid speaking gigs.
+Blogging and/or vlogging demonstrates your authority and expertise which translates into credibility.
+The key advantage to blogging is that you have a record of your expertise and you can continue to update it and drive traffic to it.
+Similarly, vlogging whether on YouTube or Facebook Live or some other recording can be used in the same way.

 Don’t overlook emailing your list.
 I have received requests for paid speaking engagements from people on my list.
 Similar to blogging and posting, emailing tips in your area of expertise establishes and maintains your credibility and exposure.